 Aloe vera gel works wonders on hair.
 It is another moisturizing ingredient, and it has also been known to promote hair growth, hold curl, and decrease dandruff build-up.
 It’s definitely good stuff to add to a hair treatment.

-Essential oils aren’t really necessary for sea-salt spray, but they can make it smell good!
+Essential oils aren’t really necessary for DIY sea salt spray, but they can make it smell good!
 I use lavender for mine because it’s my go-to scent, but I think that an orange or lemon essential oil would capture the summery essence of true beach hair.

 Enjoy Your Waves

 So while summer has passed us by and our vacations are over for now, we can hold on to everyone’s favorite season in a small way, at least.
-We may not be able to winter by the sea, but with our homemade sea-salt spray, we can have our beach hair.
+We may not be able to winter by the sea, but with our DIY sea salt spray, we can have our beach hair.
 And call me crazy, but I think beach hair goes really well with sweaters.

-How did it work for you?
+Now that you know how to make sea salt spray, tell us how it worked for you?
 Share in the comments section below!